Skip to content

 View all vacancies in this region

-With experience, you could become a regional secretary of your union or move into a post at national head office.
+With experience, you could become a regional secretary of your union or work at its national head office.
 You could also move into politics as a councillor or MP.

 You can find out more about working and training as a trade union official through the Trades Union Congress.